ncbi/pm4ngs/docs/source/pipelines/rnaseqDGAPipeline.rst

 Creating the DGA and GO enrichment from RNA-Seq data project
 ------------------------------------------------------------

-The **pm4ngs-rnaseq** command line executed with the **--sample-sheet** option will start asking for the projects metadata required for creating the project organizational structure.
+The **pm4ngs-rnaseq** command line executed with the **--sample-sheet** option will let you type the different variables required for creating and configuring the project.
+The default value for each variable is shown in the brackets.
 After all questions are answered, the CWL workflow files will be cloned from the github repo `ncbi/cwl-ngs-workflows-cbb`_ to the folder **bin/cwl**.

 .. _ncbi/cwl-ngs-workflows-cbb: https://github.com/ncbi/cwl-ngs-workflows-cbb